billywba/mini-mod/README.md

 ### 1.1 As a Hugo Module (recommended)

+> [!WARNING]
-> ⚠️ If you installed a [Hugo binary](https://gohugo.io/getting-started/installing/#binary-cross-platform), you may not have Go installed on your machine.
+> If you installed a [Hugo binary](https://gohugo.io/getting-started/installing/#binary-cross-platform), you may not have Go installed on your machine.
 To check if Go is installed:
 > ```
 > $ go version
 > ```